 Land use, zoning, housing, planned unit developments, historic preservation, urban renewal, environmental law, real estate contracts, condemnation, administrative litigation and governmental licensing sit as the centerpiece of Phil Feola's practice.
-As a Director in the Real Estate Group, Phil is recognized by Chambers USA as "a highly sought-after land use lawyer on the (Goulston & Storrs) team."
+Phil is recognized by Chambers USA as "a highly sought-after land use lawyer on the (Goulston & Storrs) team."
 Chambers USA sources also say, "he is brilliant, talented, smart and creative."
 Additionally, Phil’s civil litigation practice at the trial and appellate courts levels involves zoning, historic preservation, environmental and other local regulatory issues.

 Before practicing law, Phil was a senior planner with the city of San Antonio, and was a planner for the city of Paterson, New Jersey.